-Leadership Pocatello is designed to prepare and build leadership in the Greater Pocatello area.
-It brings together experienced and motivated individuals from the various sectors of our community in an on-going program, which provides a broad overview of the Greater Pocatello area and develops further leadership skills.
+Leadership Pocatello-Chubbuck is designed to prepare and build leadership in the Pocatello-Chubbuck area.
+It brings together experienced and motivated individuals from various sectors of our community in an on-going program, which provides a broad overview of the Pocatello-Chubbuck area, and develops further leadership skills.

-· Motivate and encourage participants to become involved in the Chamber and the Greater Pocatello Community.
+- Motivate and encourage participants to become involved in the Chamber and the Pocatello-Chubbuck Community.

 A limited number of people will have the opportunity to participate in the Leadership Program each year.
 Participants are selected on their own merits and will represent a cross section of the community: men and women from different careers, educational, political, social, and cultural backgrounds.
 Participants must be a member in good standing of the Chamber of Commerce.

 A selection committee will endeavor to select a balanced class based on the idea that a major portion of new knowledge and understanding of the community will come from personal interaction within the group.

 The four basic characteristics desired in participants are:

 - An ability to set and achieve personal goals

 - An availability of time and resources to give to community service.

 - A demonstrated commitment to the Pocatello-Chubbuck Area.

 - An interest in being trained in community leadership.